 What do you mean by codical?
 There is no such word.
 Do you mean codicil?
 That is an amendment to a will.
 Usually, a codicil must be executed with the same formalities as a will.
 Or do you mean just a code?
 That would be the statutes of your state, and yes each state has statutes.

 I believe you are referring to "summary judgment."
 In civil cases, summary judgment is governed by Rule 56 of the Alabama Rules of Civil Procedure.
-Essentially, when a party seeks summary judgment, he or she is asking the court to rule that there is no genuine issue of material fact regarding a...Read more »
+Essentially, when a party seeks summary judgment, he or she is asking the court to rule that there is no genuine issue of material fact...Read more »

 Under Alabama's official online court filing system (AlaFile/AlaCourt), "DV" is a designation meaning that a particular case is a civil case in district court, as opposed to circuit court.